 Brad Weber is the Co-Chair of Locke Lord's Antitrust Practice Group, working in both the Dallas and Washington, D.C., offices.
-He also is a Past Chair of the Antitrust & Business Litigation Section of the State Bar of Texas, a former Director on the Board of the State Bar of Texas and a Past President of the Dallas Bar Association.
+He also is the current Chair of the Dallas Bar Foundation and a Past Chair of the Antitrust & Business Litigation Section of the State Bar of Texas, a former Director on the Board of the State Bar of Texas and a Past President of the Dallas Bar Association.

 Brad has developed a full-service antitrust practice with an emphasis on litigation, government investigations and antitrust compliance.
 His recent litigation cases have involved clients from a wide range of industries, including building products, energy, chemicals, financial services, medical devices, travel services, telecommunications and agriculture.
 He also has extensive experience representing clients in class actions and multidistrict litigation.

 Brad's litigation skills have been recognized by virtually every prestigious legal-rating service.
 The Best Lawyers in America® recognized him as the "Lawyer of the Year" for Antitrust Law in the Dallas/Ft.
 Worth area for 2022, an honor bestowed each year to only one lawyer in a practice area and metropolitan area.
 He also was honored in 2015 by The National Law Journal as one of 25 “Trailblazers” in the United States for M&A and Antitrust Law, and he is recognized as a “Band 2” rated lawyer for Antitrust Law in Texas by Chambers USA.
 For the last several years, Brad also has been listed in The Best Lawyers in America® for Antitrust Law and by Super Lawyers® for Antitrust Litigation.
 In addition, for more than 18 years, he has had the highest possible Peer and Judicial rating, AV Preeminent, by Martindale-Hubbell for legal ability and ethical standards.